-Hyundai have announced key details of the next Ioniq Electric model for 2020, with a bigger battery- up to 38.3kWh useable.
+Hyundai have launched the next Ioniq Electric model for 2020, with a bigger battery- up to 38.3kWh useable.
 Hardly a surprise there.
 A modest increase, within the existing platform, sounds like a sensible but incremental step.
+Think of it as Ioniq V1.5 rather than V2.
 38kWh compared to the existing 28kWh means up to around 160 to 200 miles of range between charges, and let’s be honest, it’s enough for most of us in the UK.
-It’s not any bigger because the Ioniq platform, that enables hybrid and PHEV, remember, doesn’t have a huge volume available for a battery.
-(And note, Hyundai report useable capacity – compared to some other manufacturers still quoting gross capacity)
+It’s not any bigger, because the Ioniq platform, that enables hybrid and PHEV, remember, doesn’t have a huge volume available for a battery.
+(And note, Hyundai report useable capacity – compared to some other manufacturers still quoting gross capacity).

 Add in some tech from the Kona, like more features on the regen side, a bit more motor power (100kW) and a revised grille with a similar price – all good.